Ghostom998/PhotoCopy/docs/README.md

 note the two dashes before upgrade.

+## Reporting bugs

+Please report all issues to [GitHub](https://github.com/Ghostom998/pics2word/issues) Raise a new issue then:

+- Please describe the issue as accurately as possible with the ouput from the log file and any error message given in the terminal window.
+- Please describe exactly what you did to trigger the event including the commands that were passed
+- Note the operating system, version of python used and pics2word version
+- Include any further relavent information you deem useful.

-Useful supplementary third party software:
+## Useful supplementary third party software

 - [Caesium](https://saerasoft.com/caesium/) – image compression software.
 Useful if dealing with a large number of pictures to reduce the file size of the word document and speed up image processing.
 - [Bulk Rename Utility](http://www.bulkrenameutility.co.uk/Download.php) – allows large numbers of files to be renamed automatically.
 Especially useful if following a format such as “Photo 1, Photo 2...
 Photo X”

-## New to this release 0.9.2
+## New to this release 0.9.5

-- Picture files are now sorted more intellegently by picking integers from strings then ordering by number.
+- The path command is fixed
+- Modules are now saved in a standard folder so that they can be loaded anywhere
+- Modules are now saved in JSON format to be more human readable
+- Help text is now saved in a JSON for good practise

 ## TODO tasks